omlokesh/CLI_Labs/Linux CLI Skills - Lab Guide/Module 02 - Working with Files.md

 Files created in /home/student/labfiles
 ```

-Display files in current directory
+Display all the files in the  `~/labfiles/` directory sorted by size

 ```console
 ls -AlhS /home/student/labfiles/